Databases - By Title

 An index to thousands of local, national, and international newspapers.
 Some content is full text; some citation only.
 This collection provides access to full text newspapers and allows searching for current and archived news by title, headline, date, newspaper section, or etc. Previously known as National Newspaper Index (NNI).

 The major database that indexes scientific and technical journals and conference proceedings in the fields of physics, electrical engineering and electronics, computing and control, and information technology.
 Includes abstracts.
 Updated weekly.
+Note: Works with Chrome or Firefox.

 The International Bibliography of Art (IBA) covers peer-reviewed journals, conference proceedings, monographs, essay collections, and exhibition catalogs.
 It focuses on Western artists.
 Visual arts in all media are covered: painting, sculpture, drawing, video, installations, new media, decorative and applied arts, museum studies and conservation, archaeology, folk art and material culture, classical studies, antiques, architectural history.
 It is the successor to the Bibliography of the History of Art (BHA).